 This is the second post summarizing my experience at the AAO 2014 conference.
 The first post, “AAO 2014: Context and Commemoration” can be seen here.

-Archives and Remembering This session focused on two community museums/archives and their efforts to commemorate community histories.
+This session focused on two community museums/archives and their efforts to commemorate community histories.

 The first pair of presenters were Laura Camilleri and Wayne Townsend from the Dufferin County Museum and Archives (DCMA).
 Their presentation, “Remembering the Wars…Digitally” focused on the DCMA efforts to commemorate Dufferin’s veterans.
 For the purposes of this project veteran was defined as anyone who had served in any conflict in any capacity.
 The project allowed for archival material to be linked to museum collections and placed online via the Duff Stuff portal.
 The portal is fee based.
 However DCMA members get access as part of their membership fee.
 Camilleri and Townsend highlighted some of the unexpected rewards of their project such as: building community partnerships, increased research requests, increased donations to the archive, and collaboration with local schools.
 Having grown up near the DCMA and volunteered there it was nice to see some of the positive ongoing work and community outreach occurring within the institution.